piekb/adfs/README.md

-Examples (used in the thesis for testing): python main.py adfex14 a t 1 python main.py adfex7 c t 1 -p
+Examples (used in the thesis for testing): python main.py adfex14 a t 1 python main.py adfex7 c t 1 p

 Files: